kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ### Implementation

-The Job Controller filters all pods and classifies the pods as active.
-This list is used to verify that the expected number of active pods matches the reality.

 As part of this KEP, we want to include pods that are also terminating (`DeletionTimestamp != nil`).

+The following algorithm could be used:

+1) Count the number of pods that are active
+2) If `Failed` and feature is on, then we will count the number of terminating pods
+3) In `manageJobs` we will count expected jobs against the actual.  `numberOfPods = active + terminating`
+4) `numberOfPods` can be used to signal whether or not creation is needed

 The field `Status.terminating` will include the number of terminating pods.
-Once the pods are fully terminated, this field will be unset again because we will obtain the count of active and terminating pods and update the status.

 We will update the Status field in the same place as when we update the number of active jobs so it should not require any extra API calls.

-In cases where pods are terminating outside of the job controller, we will look at the list of pods that a job has.
+In cases caused by disruption, we will look at the list of pods that a job has.
 And we can classify them as terminating and add that to the status field.

 ### Test Plan